1. Any person may report an infraction of the Student Code of Academic and Professional

 a.
 Refer the matter to the university ombudsperson for informal resolution.
 The Associate Dean will

-notify the Respondent in writing that allegations of misconduct have been made against him/her
+notify the Respondent in writing that allegations of misconduct have been made against them

-and that the matter is being referred to the ombudsperson.
-If the ombudsperson determines that the
+and that the matter is being referred to the ombuds.
+If the ombuds determines that the

 matter cannot be resolved informally, then it will be referred to the Academic Concerns Committee.